Review 716: Civil War

 The picture that Garland paints of America is one of indescribable chaos.
 It's a fight against Facism At its core, Civil War is a road movie centring on journalists doing old fashioned reporting.
 The cause of the titular war is not important, what is important are the effects of this war on the country and these people

-simple camera movements and beautiful wide shots lend the film a great sense of pacing.
+The lack of music in certain scenes, the slow build towards big, explosive shoot outs, the use of hand-held camera and close ups give a sense of urgency which lend the film a great sense of pacing.
 The score by Ben Salisbury and Geoff Barrow is evocative and haunting, the cinematography is evocative and captures the of the American countryside the journalist team travel through, the locations are stunning and the effect of the closing sequence is appropriately harrowing.

 Wagner Moura playing Joel